|2015-2016 League Title|

 In Holland, Mark van Bommel's career was associated PSV Eindhoven, where he had two separated stints.
 However, his most famous part of his career was spent with Bayern Munich.
 He was their first ever non-German captain.
-He played 79 times for Holland and was a main player as Holland reached the Final of the 2010 World Cup Finals in South Africa.
+He played 79 times for Netherlands and was a main player as they reached the Final of the 2010 World Cup Finals in South Africa.

 |Mark Van Bommel|

 CM: Phillip Cocu (Netherlands)

 Cocu played for AZ and Vitesse Arnhem before joining PSV Eindhoven.
 He played for FC Barcelona between 1998 and 2004.
 During Cocu’s second stint at PSV, he won another three Eredivisie titles and reached the Champions League semi-finals.
 With 101 caps, Cocu is fifth on the list of most Dutch international appearances.
 He also played at the 1998 and 2006 World Cup, as well as the 1996, 2000 and 2004 European Championships.

 CM: Willy van de Kerkhof (Netherlands)

 Overall, Willy Van de Kerkhof appeared 63 times for his country.
 He was a member of the 1974 World Cup team, but it was the 1978 World Cup Finals, where he carried the team to the Final against the host Argentina.
 His twin brother Rene was also a part of the 1978 team.
 For his club career, he played for FC Twente and PSV Eindhoven.

 RW: Rene van de kerkhof (Netherlands)